The Truth About Voter ID

 Voter fraud is virtually non-existent.

 A study conducted by Justin Levitt, a professor at the Loyola Law School, Los Angeles, and an expert in constitutional law and the law of democracy, found ONLY thirty-one (31) cases of fraud in more than one billion votes (1,000,000,000) cast in the Primary and General Elections across the country between 2000 to 2014.
 That is "billion" with a "B".
 If you want to deep dive into the Myth of Voter Fraud, the Brennan Center for Justice has compiled extensive evidence debunking any notion of voter fraud.

 So if there is no voter fraud then why do Republican politicians push for Voter ID laws?

 Quite simply, Voter ID laws stop Democrats from voting.
-A study done at the University of San Diego shows that Voter ID laws disproportionately affect people of color, women, disables, poor, elderly, and students — all of whom generally vote for Democrats.
+A study done at the University of San Diego shows that Voter ID laws disproportionately affect people of color, women, queer and trans folk, disabled, poor, elderly, and students — all of whom generally vote for Democrats.
 Admittedly, some Republican voters do get caught up in the net, but not nearly as many as those who vote for Democrats.

 A lot of progressives know these laws are bad, but they might not know exactly why.
 And a common question you hear from people who generally aren't affected by Voter ID laws is: "What’s so hard?
 Why can't people just go get an ID to vote?"

 And the answer is actually quite simple.
 Voters who need to obtain a Voter ID have to overcome two very large obstacles: ACCESS and COST.

 The assumption is that everyone has a car and all the time in the world to go the nearest ID office.
 But, not everyone does own a car and therefore must rely on friends or relatives for a ride.
 Or they must use public transportation or taxis to get an ID office.
 This is a hidden cost in fuel or transportation charges.